TAZA CHOCOLATE DIRECT TRADE CERTIFIED CACAO

 In other words, there is no single supply chain story.
 Each of our partners must navigate a unique and constantly evolving environment, and it is impossible to understand how pricing works without appreciating the different challenges and opportunities that they face.

 In looking at our partners’ operations, I also realized that the price they pay for cacao is not the only value they provide to their farmer networks.
 All of our partners drive to producers’ farms to pick up the cacao in its unfermented form, a service that reduces the time and cost a farmer would otherwise spend fermenting, drying, and transporting the heavy beans themselves.
 Several of Taza’s partners provide producers with healthy and high-yielding cacao seedlings that improve a farm’s productivity and therefore farmers’ income.
-Others provide agronomic training and outreach that helps increase production, as well as manage pests and diseases.
+Others provide agronomic training and outreach that helps increase production as well as manage pests and diseases.

 Another subtle but meaningful way in which our partners deliver value involves improving a region’s, and in certain cases an entire country’s, reputation for producing high quality cacao.
 This can be especially impactful in countries that historically have exported lower quality, commodity grade cacao.
 By carefully fermenting, drying and exporting beans, these partners increase the price paid for the country’s cacao, a benefit that often extends beyond the immediate farmer network to cacao producers throughout the country.

 In looking to answer the question, “How much of the money we pay our partners makes its way to individual farmers?,” I learned a great deal.
 In collaboration with each of our partners, I documented the average price paid to farmers this last year, the percentage of the price paid by Taza that this number represents, and how these numbers compare to global averages.
 Equally importantly, I realized that this data is far more meaningful when understood in its local context.
-All of this information is reported as faithfully as possible in the partner updates that follow.
+All of this information is reported as faithfully as possible in the 2016 Partner Reports that follow.

-Ironically, I learned just as much about what price can not tell me.
+Ironically, I learned just as much about what price cannot tell me.
 The price paid for cacao, I came to understand, does not necessarily reflect the full value that farmers receive from working with our partners.
 Services such as subsidized seedlings, agronomic training, and price stability represent other benefits that farmers may receive in exchange for their beans.

 I also came to appreciate the limitations of my original question.
-The price paid for cacao matters, but it needs to be multiplied by the volume of cacao produced in order to reveal total income.
-Similarly, income tells only half the story (or less, if the farmer gets additional money from growing coffee or other work), because if a producer sells a lot of cacao but spends a fortune on fertilizer to grow it or logistics to transport it, she may end up losing money.
-And all this before considering a places cost of living!
+The price paid for cacao matters, but it needs to be multiplied by the volume of cacao produced in order to reveal a farmer’s total income.
+Similarly, income tells only half the story (or less, if the farmer gets additional money from growing coffee or other work), because if a producer sells a lot of cacao but spends a fortune on fertilizer to grow it or logistics to transport it, they may end up losing money.
+And all this before considering a place’s cost of living!
 Clearly, the more I learned, the more questions arose.